 Inspiring CAREERS through PAID INTERNSHIPS

 The paid internship experience at Moore is an important key to the career-focused education that leads to inspiring careers.
-The internship offers a first-hand experience in a professional setting your field of study.
-Moore is the only art and design school to offer paid internship fellowships of $1000 for each student in every major.
+The internship offers a first-hand experience in a professional setting in your field of study.
+Moore is the only art and design school to provide $1,000 paid internships for each student in every major.

 - Ability to work in a team structure

 - Ability to make decisions and solve problems